ctu-mrs/bluefox3_ros/README.md

 ## Prequisites

-The `mvIMPACT_Acquire` library corresponding to your camera is required to be installed and in present path (must be findable by CMake).
+The `mvIMPACT_Acquire` library corresponding to your camera is required to be installed and in present path (must be findable by CMake, installation instructions: https://www.matrix-vision.com/manuals/mvBlueFOX3/mvBC_page_quickstart.html#mvBC_subsubsection_quickstart_linux_requirements_installing).
 C++ standard >= `c++17` is required for compilation.
 Tested with ROS Melodic, but should work with older/newer versions as well.

+## Acknowledgements

+The code was inspired by the KumarRobotics driver for bluefox2: https://github.com/KumarRobotics/bluefox2.